seriafrancesco/Talis/README.md

-"build" branch contains the .exe file to play.
+"build" folder contains the .exe file to play.

-"scripts" branch contains all the scripts of the game (C#/Unity/VisualStudio)
+"scripts" folder contains all the scripts of the game (C#/Unity/VisualStudio)